California Promise Program

 What qualifications are needed for Transfer students to be in the program?

-• Complete an Associates Degree for Transfer (AA-T or AS-T) from a California community college and enroll in a matching major (and concentration) at CSUMB
+• Complete an Associates Degree for Transfer (AA-T or AS-T) from a California community college and enroll in a matching major (and concentration, if applicable) at CSUMB

 • Be a California resident for tuition purposes

-• Attend on-campus orientation prior to the start of the first semester of attendance
+• Attend on-campus orientation before the start of the first semester of attendance

 How to stay in the program?